KSTW: Analog-to-digital conversion

-KSTW shut down its analog signal, over VHF channel 11, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+KSTW shut down its analog signal, over VHF channel 11, at noon on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal relocated from its pre-transition UHF channel 36 to VHF channel 11.

 Former translators

 KSTW no longer has any over-the-air translators.
 KSTW's last remaining translator, analog translator K62FS (channel 62) in Port Townsend, was permanently shut down on December 29, 2011.
 The FCC required that all television transmitters occupying channels 52 to 69 to vacate those channels by December 31, 2011.
 KSTW had already applied to change the broadcast channel and to broadcast in digital so as to use channel 51; however, on August 21, 2011, the FCC issued a freeze on processing applications to use channel 51; that channel would eventually be removed for TV use as part of the spectrum incentive auction.
 According to an online posting by KSTW, there are no other channels on which this translator can broadcast in digital, resulting in the permanent shutdown of the transmitter.
 KSTW also had low-power translators serving certain areas of Seattle, all of which have been shut down.